 On May 5, 2004, Quanex Corporation issued \$125.0 million of the Convertible Senior Debentures (the Debentures) in a private placement offering.
 The Debentures were subsequently registered in October 2004 pursuant to the registration rights agreement entered into in connection with the offering.
-In November 2006, Quanex Corporation filed a post-effective amendment to deregister all unsold securities under the registration statement as Quanex Corporation's obligation to maintain the effectiveness of such registration statement has expired; the SEC declared this post-effective amendment effective and the registration statement as Quanex Corporation's obligations, ranking equally in right of payment with all existing and future unsecured senior obligations, ranking equally in right of payment with all existing and future unsecured senior indebtedness.
+In November 2006, Quanex Corporation filed a post-effective amendment to deregister all unsold securities under the registration statement as Quanex Corporation's obligation to maintain the effectiveness of such registration statement has expired; the SEC declared this post-effective amendment effective on November 22, 2006.
+The net proceeds from the offering, totaling approximately \$122.0 million, were used to repay a portion of the amounts outstanding under the former credit facility.
+The Debentures are general unsecured senior obligations, ranking equally in right of payment with all existing and future unsecured senior indebtedness, and senior in right of payment to any existing and future subordinated indebtedness.
 The Debentures are effectively subordinated to all senior secured indebtedness and all indebtedness and liabilities of subsidiaries, including trade creditors.

 The Debentures are convertible into shares of Quanex Corporation common stock, upon the occurrence of certain events, at an adjusted conversion rate of 39.7230 shares of common stock per \$1,000 principal amount of notes.
 This conversion rate is equivalent to an adjusted conversion price of \$25.17 per share of common stock, subject to adjustment in some events such as a common stock dividend or an increase in the cash dividend.
 Adjustments to the conversion rate are made when the cumulative adjustments exceed 1% of the conversion rate.
 In January 2005, Quanex Corporation announced that it had irrevocably elected to settle the principal amount of the Debentures in cash when they become convertible and are surrendered by the holders thereof.
 Quanex Corporation retains its option to satisfy any excess conversion obligation (stock price in excess of conversion price) with either shares, cash or a combination of shares and cash.
-Based on the provisions of EITF Issue No. 01-6 "The Meaning of Indexed to a Company's Own Stock" and EITF Issue No. 0-19, "Accounting for Derivative Financial Instruments Indexed to and Potentially Settled in a Company's Own Stock", the conversion feature of the Debenture is not subject to the provisions of SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities" (SFAS 133) and accordingly has not been bifurcated and accounted for separately as a derivative under SFAS 133.
+Based on the provisions of EITF Issue No. 01-6 "The Meaning of Indexed to a Company's Own Stock" and EITF Issue No. 00-19, "Accounting for Derivative Financial Instruments Indexed to and Potentially Settled in a Company's Own Stock", the conversion feature of the Debenture is not subject to the provisions of SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities" (SFAS 133) and accordingly has not been bifurcated and accounted for separately as a derivative under SFAS 133.